 The cost of trading stock generally qualifies for deduction under section 11(a) and is deductible in the year of assessment in which the trading stock was purchased.
+The value of trading stock held and not disposed of at the end of a year of assessment must be included in the taxpayer's gross income as closing stock under section 22(1).

-However, section 22(8) provides for a deemed inclusion in a taxpayer's income when trading stock has been disposed of otherwise than in the ordinary course of trade for a consideration which is not market-related.
+Section 22(8) provides for a deemed inclusion in a taxpayer's income when trading stock has been disposed of otherwise than in the ordinary course of trade for a consideration which is not market-related.
 The deemed inclusion applies, for example, when trading stock is -

-- donated;12 - disposed of other than in the ordinary course of trade for less than its market value;13 or - applied for any other purpose other than the disposal thereof in the ordinary course of trade.14
+- donated;40 - disposed of other than in the ordinary course of trade for less than its market value;41 or - applied for any other purpose other than the disposal thereof in the ordinary course of trade.42

-In these circumstances the taxpayer is deemed to have recovered or recouped an amount equal to the market value of the trading stock.15 If, however, a donation of trading stock qualifies for a deduction under section 18A, the inclusion in income is equal to the value of the trading stock that was taken into account during the year of assessment in question (that is, the cost price less any write-down for loss in value).16
+In these circumstances the taxpayer is deemed to have recovered or recouped an amount equal to the market value of the trading stock.43 If, however, a donation of trading stock qualifies for a deduction under section 18A, the inclusion in income is equal to the value of the trading stock that was taken into account during the year of assessment in question (that is, the cost price less any write-down for loss in value).44